This post was originally published on March 27, 2022, and updated on March 11, 2023.

 South Shore Terrace beer garden is one of the best beer gardens in Milwaukee.
 This is because of its fantastic view of the city and delicious food.

 What makes this place a fun place to eat is all of the activity surrounding you.
-There is a playground for the kids nearby, a marina in the distance, a bike trail that runs through it, and, as we already mentioned, the best view of the city.
+There is a playground for the kids nearby, a marina in the distance, a bike trail that runs through it, and, as we already mentioned, the city’s best view.

 For those non-beer drinkers, they have wine and a rotating sangria available.

-Side Note: South Shore Terrance’s beer selection isn’t the best in the city (it’s mostly Miller products), but the location and atmosphere more than make up for it.
+Side Note: South Shore Terrance’s beer selection isn’t the best in the city (mostly Miller products), but the location and atmosphere more than make up for it.

 Lakefront Beer Hall

-Starting at 4 pm, Lakefront Beer Hall turns into a gathering place for people to enjoy a good old-fashioned fish fry and polka!
+Starting at 4 pm, Lakefront Beer Hall becomes a gathering place for people to enjoy a good old-fashioned fish fry and polka!

-The fish fry is delicious, and the polka music will put a smile on your face.
+The fish fry is delicious, and the polka music will make you smile.
 This is an excellent place for both adults and families.

 Before dinner, consider going on one of the best brewery tours in Milwaukee.
 The Lakefront Brewery tour is a great way to wet your pallet for dinner.
-It’s a fun and informational tour that you’ll be sure to love.
+It’s a fun and informational tour you’ll surely love.

 Zocalo Food Truck Park